There are many different types of meditation used for many different

 interrupts the habitual patterns of the mind, of thought, tension,

 attitudes, poses, and negativity.
 The more these are interrupted the

 more their hold on you is weakened giving you the freedom to throw off

 unconscious ingrained habits, and to choose consciously how to use your

-because meditation allows you to be calm all the time.
-It is also not
+because meditation allows you to be relaxed and peaceful more of the time

-so that you develop, by practicing daily, the habit of keeping the mind
+helps you develop the habit of keeping the mind

-most people.
-Ultimately the great benefit is that when the mind is
+Another benefit of meditation is that when the mind is

 calmed by meditation, the practitioner will see from their own experience